When we gaze up at the sky, it's hard to imagine the extent of what goes on up there.

 Interesting Facts About The Troposphere

-These fun facts about the troposphere are some of our favourites, and help us to put it into context of our daily lives.
+These fun facts about the troposphere are some of our favorites, and help us to put the troposphere into the context of our daily lives.

-19. The depth of the troposphere is affected by the time of day, the latitude and the season.
+19. The height of the troposphere is affected by the time of day, the latitude, and the season.

-20. The air pressure is at its maximum point when it is at sea level.
+20. Air pressure is at its maximum point when it is at sea level.
 When it gets higher up, the pressure becomes lower.

-21. In places with a high human population, there can be a lot of smog in the troposphere, which is caused by pollutants that are close to the surface of the Earth from cars and factories.
+21. In places with a large human population, there can be a lot of smog in the troposphere.
+This is caused by pollutants that are close to the surface of the earth from cars and factories.
 Smog makes it hard to see and can irritate your throat and your eyes.

-22. The name troposphere derives from the greek word 'tropos', which means "change".
+22. The name troposphere is derived from the Greek word 'tropos', which means 'change'.
 This comes from the fact that the weather is always changing the atmospheric gases.

 23. The heat in the tropospheric layer doesn't come directly from the sun, but from the sun heating the ocean and land, and that heat radiating up into the atmosphere.

-25. When the sunlight enters the atmosphere, some of the light reflects back into space straight away.
+25. When sunlight enters the atmosphere, some of the light reflects back into space straight away.